dictybase-docker/cluster-management/README.md

 ## Running commands

-The commands are defined in the script field of `package.json` file.
-The two main commands will be `yarn synth` and `yarn deploy`.
-To get a list of all available command line options run `yarn tsx src/main.ts -h`.
+The scripts are kept in the `src/deploy` folder of this repository.
+The two commands `yarn synth` and `yarn deploy` will be used to run those scripts.

 ### Deploy with CDK